#Organic requirements for on-farm biodiversity

-Certified organic operations are required to take a comprehensive approach to conserve biodiversity by maintaining or improving all natural resources including soil, water, wetland, woodlands, and wildlife.
+Certified organic farms are required to promote and conserve biodiversity.
+This is done by maintaining or improving natural resources including soil, water, wetland, woodlands, and wildlife.

-The USDA National Organic Program’s (NOP) guidance encourages farmers to implement or expand a range of practices to conserve and improve biodiversity.
-Consider reviewing your current farm management activities to find opportunities to incorporate conservation practices in different areas of your farm.
+The USDA National Organic Program’s (NOP) guidance encourages farmers to perform or expand a range of practices to conserve and improve biodiversity.
+Start by reviewing your current farm management activities to find opportunities to incorporate conservation practices in different areas of your farm.

-The guidance addresses several sample activities that qualify for USDA Natural Resources Conservation Service assistance:
+The guidance discusses several sample activities.
+Many also qualify for USDA Natural Resources Conservation Service (NRCS) financial and technical assistance:

 - Conserve wildlife corridors and habitat to reduce fragmentation

 #Benefits of on-farm biodiversity